© D.C. Thomson & Co. Ltd.

 In one of their away leg matches in Poland, for example, the Redburn Rovers team are arrested when the police mistake Gus's football passing machine as some sort of gun.
 The police think they are gunrunners.
 With the team in jail and no hope of their release in time for their away leg match Gus has to resort to inviting some of the fan’s supporters and British Embassy staff to play for Rovers!
 With a make-shift team Rovers do enough to ensure that they can still win the return leg back in the UK.

 The following adventures of Gorgerous Gus and Rovers attempt to win the European Cup are from issues 58, 59, 63 and 66.
-Further strips and notes will be added to this page when time allows.

 Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd Artist Vandeput. © D.C.
 Thomson Co.
 Ltd